UniLogin/UniLogin/docs/source/overview.rst

 Meta-transactions
 ^^^^^^^^^^^^^^^^^

 Message (also known as meta-transaction or signed messages) is a way to trigger ethereum transaction from an application or device that does not possess any ether.
 The message states the intention of the user.
-It requests a wallet contract to execute a transaction. (eg.: funds transfer, external function call or internal function call - i.e. operation in wallet contract itself).
-An application sends message signed with one or more of the keys whitelisted in the contract to the relayer server.
-Relayer than wraps message into ethereum transaction.
+It requests a wallet contract to execute a transaction. (eg: funds transfer, an external function call or an internal function call - i.e. an operation in the wallet contract itself).
+An application sends a message signed with one or more of the keys whitelisted in the contract to the relayer server.
+The relayer than wraps the message into an ethereum transaction.
 The message is then processed by the contract as a function call.
-Relayer wallet is paying for transaction gas.
-Wallet refunds cost of execution back to the relayer in Ether or ERC20 token.
+The relayer wallet is paying for transaction gas.
+The wallet contract refunds the cost of execution back to the relayer in ether or ERC20 token.
 The message contains the following parameters:

 .. image:: ../modeling/img/concepts/Message.png

-- **to** - recipient of a message call
+- **to** - a recipient of a message call
-- **from** - address of a contract that executes message
+- **from** - the address of a contract that executes a message
 - **value** - value to send
-- **data** - data for the transaction (i.e. encoded function call)
+- **data** - data for the transaction (i.e. an encoded function call)
 - **gasToken** - token address to refund
 - **gasLimit** - maximum gas to use in for a specific transaction
 - **gasPrice** - gas price to use in the refund process
-- **nonce** - internal nounce of the transaction relative to the contract wallet
+- **nonce** - an internal nonce of the transaction relative to the contract wallet
-- **operationType** - type of execution (call, delegatecall, create)
+- **operationType** - the type of execution (call, delegatecall, create)
-- **signature** - the signature of all of the arguments above, which ensures parameters comes from the owner of the allowed private-public key pair
+- **signature** - the signature of all of the arguments above, which ensures parameters come from the owner of the allowed private-public key pair

 **Message lifecycle**